Nathaniel-A-Miller/Chinese-and-American-Educational-Data/README.md

-# Data Visualization Project: US and Chinese Educational Systems
+# Welcome to my portfolio!

 This GitHub repository is a work in progress!

+Right now I have two Jupyter notebooks showcasing my technical writing and coding.
+They're both in this repo.
+Have a look!

+The first, **"Cheat at Trig with Python,"** takes a trig problem from a Khan Academy video and shows the reader how it can be coded in Python, and then builds on this to show how we can take inputs from the user to answer _any_ question of the kind discussed in the video.

-Right now you can look at the Jupyter notebook **"Visualization Final Project for Udacity PISA Education Test Scores"** and see some of my work I created during my Udacity Data Analysis Nanodegree.
+The second, **"Visualization Final Project for Udacity PISA Education Test Scores"** is a project from my Udacity Data Analysis nanondegree.
 I used matplotlib in Python along with some other Python libraries to visualize data on education in China and the USA.

 Some of the questions the data can help answer are: are Chinese students really better at math?
 How strongly does parents' educational level correlate to their childrens' success in China vs America?
 Do nerdy students (high-performing